WindowsVista42/WindowsVista42/README.md

 # Hi!
-Hi, I'm Sean, a 3rd-year computer science major who is currently focusing on games and game engines.
+Hi, I'm Sean, a 3rd-year computer science major currently focusing on games and game engines.
-Over the past couple of years I've gained experience with modern 3D graphics APIs and making games from the ground-up.
+I like making things from the ground-up and have experience with modern 3D graphics APIs and game engine technology.

 **Some notable things I've built for my projects are:**
 - Deferred and forward renderers